Tag Archives: holiday

 2 cinnamon sticks

-2 bottles dry red wine
+2 bottles full-bodied red wine

-Fresh orange slices
+Fresh orange slices as garnish

 Prepare the garnish: